Krockema/Akka.Hive/Akka.Hive.Docu/index.md

         Each hive resident has its own mailbox and is able to receive messages, according to the rules of Akka.
 For nomal Execution the...
             <ol>
                 <li>... context manager send regulary bounce for periodic task execution</li>
                 <li>...
-Holons themself can comunicate directly without any changes, by using "Send(..)" method.</li>
+Holons themself can comunicate directly without any changes, by using "Send(..)" method.
+In addition the holon sets the local time before a message is processed to keep the time static through the complete processing time.</li>
             </ol>
         </td>
         <td width="350" >